Chapter Twenty Five - Smudge Run

 I parked my take in sanctuaries so my wives and various governments would not get their hot hands on it.

 Without my side coin I couldn't buy a drink, and because it was side money, I had to keep my Spuck looking like a 'where is/as is'.

-My usual modus had been to grab a teaching gig that lasted a semester, (to maintain my link with Brooklyn College), and continue to putter around the Museum of Natural History as a deputy junior curator.
+My usual modus had been to grab a teaching gig that lasted a semester.
+This would maintain my link with Brooklyn College and give me a taxed income.

 Sometimes from eight in the morning until nine thirty, then off until three thirty

 to five.
 And as a temp, I would have the night classes as well.